 Introduction to the West

 By 1812, its superstar status had already hit the papers.
 Gentleman’s Magazine dubbed coca, “the elixir of life.”
-The editorial boasted that coca was a kind of miracle appetite suppressant, ‘Wouldn’t have to eat for days, for weeks,’ which doesn’t seem like a realistic portrait.
+The editorial boasted that coca was a kind of miracle appetite suppressant, ‘Wouldn’t have to eat for days, for weeks,’ (which doesn’t seem like a realistic portrait).
 Nevertheless, it held–and still holds–the possibility of helping curb appetite.
 In other words, coca also facilitates digestion and treatment of related issues.
 (It is important to remember that not enough data exists to conclude this).
-This may factor into its ability to regulate that system overall through the body, mind, and spirit.

-Though it took a couple rounds of experimentation, chemist Albert Niemann isolated and named cocaine in 1859.
+Though it took a couple rounds of experiments, chemist Albert Niemann isolated and named cocaine in 1859.
 Upon its discovery to the early 1900s, cocaine entered into our world in a golden age.
 At the time, all social classes were consuming opium and cocaine-based elixirs.
 Fans throughout the silent film industry helped to sensationalize cocaine.
+In other words, cocaine was cool.

 Angelo Mariana, a Corsican, was the 1st cocaine millionaire.